-- Read the Instructions for Use that comes with VICTOZA®. - Use VICTOZA® exactly as your healthcare provider tells you to. - Your healthcare provider should show you how to use VICTOZA® before you use it for the first time. - Use VICTOZA® 1 time each day, at any time of the day. - VICTOZA® may be taken with or without food. - VICTOZA® is injected under the skin (subcutaneously) of your stomach (abdomen), thigh, or upper arm.
-Do not inject VICTOZA® into a muscle (intramuscularly) or vein (intravenously). - Change (rotate) your injection site within the area you choose with each injection to reduce your risk of getting lumps under the skin (cutaneous amyloidosis).
-Do not use the same site for each injection. - Do not mix insulin and VICTOZA® together in the same injection. - You may give an injection of VICTOZA® and insulin in the same body area (such as your stomach area), but not right next to each other. - If you miss a dose of VICTOZA®, take the missed dose at the next scheduled dose.
-Do not take 2 doses of VICTOZA® at the same time. - If you take too much VICTOZA®, call your healthcare provider right away.
-Taking too much VICTOZA® may cause severe nausea, severe vomiting, and low blood sugar (hypoglycemia). - Do not share your VICTOZA® pen with other people, even if the needle has been changed.
-You may give other people a serious infection or get a serious infection from them. - The VICTOZA® pen you are using should be thrown away 30 days after you start using it.
+- Read the Instructions for Use that comes with VICTOZA®. - Use VICTOZA® exactly as your healthcare provider tells you to. - Your healthcare provider should show you how to use VICTOZA® before you use it for the first time. - Inject your dose of VICTOZA® under the skin (subcutaneously) of your stomach (abdomen), thigh, or upper arm.
+Do not inject VICTOZA® into a muscle (intramuscularly) or vein (intravenously). - Use VICTOZA® 1 time each day, at any time of the day. - If you miss a dose of VICTOZA®, take the missed dose at the next scheduled dose.
+Do not take 2 doses of VICTOZA® at the same time - VICTOZA® may be taken with or without food. - Do not mix insulin and VICTOZA® together in the same injection. - You may give an injection of VICTOZA® and insulin in the same body area (such as your stomach area), but not right next to each other. - Change (rotate) your injection site with each injection.
+Do not use the same site for each injection. - Do not share your VICTOZA® pen with other people, even if the needle has been changed.
+You may give other people a serious infection or get a serious infection from them. - If you take too much VICTOZA®, call your healthcare provider or the Poison Help line at 1-800-222-1222 or go to the nearest hospital emergency room right away. - The VICTOZA® pen you are using should be thrown away 30 days after you start using it.